 The Young Explorers family safari is a special designed family trip.
-Offering you the opportunity to discover the wonders of the African bush together as a family.
+This 3 night safari offers you the opportunity to discover the wonders of the African bush together as a family.
 Each family has the use of this private six-bedded camp.
 With two professional guides as well as a chef, waiter, housekeeper and mokoro guides.

 The Young Explorers Family safari emphasis is on learning how to track game both on foot and in 4 x 4 safari vehicles.
 Together with how to make small animal traps and how to start a fire from nothing more than two sticks.
 Your children will learn how to recognize different animal tracks as well as bird identification.
 They’ll also try their hand at poling a mokoro, driving a game drive vehicle, fishing and shooting an air rifle at tin cans.
 On completion of the Young Explorer Family safari your children receive a Young Explorers certificate and t-shirt or cap.